Recommendations

 Explore animals and nature at these museums and galleries

-Why not count the deer at Holkham Hall, find your favourite creature in the Natural History Museum’s collection or spot fish in Bolton Museum’s tranquil aquarium?
+Why not count the deer at Holkham Hall, spot your favourite creature in the Natural History Museum’s collection or watch fish swim in Bolton Museum’s tranquil aquarium?
+Both adults and children will find lots to discover in our top picks of places to visit for some nature inspiration.
+Some of the venues are closed on Sundays and Mondays, so please check ahead of your visit to avoid disappointment.

 01